Armin-Selimovic/Pomodoro/README.md

 # Pomodoro

 A simple Pomodoro timer built with **React + TypeScript (.tsx)** still in progress.
 This project was my way of learning how to compile, run and use `.tsx` files.
-It was a challenge, but fun!

 ---